 Unfortunately, there are many potential reasons your baby could be crying, and it’s up to you to figure out which one it is.
 We’ve created this handy guide to help!

 If your baby has been fussing, smacking their lips, putting their hands in their mouth, and rooting before they started crying, then chances are they’re probably hungry.
 Over time you should start to recognise the signs and feed your baby before they start the waterworks.
+If you're having difficulties breastfeeding this could be a potential reason, but don't worry it's common.

 I need to burp